elmariofredo/elmariofredo/Site/Knowledge Base.md

 1. End to end Ownership.
 2. Automation where it make sense, which is pretty much everywhere besides prototyping.
 3. Everything as Code.
 From app, tests deployment, infrastructure and monitoring.

+### 🧘 Poject planning

+... is hard, because usually client doesn't know what end user needs and developer is trying to keep up with change requests in huge development ecosystem.
+This will inherently result in delays or a mess, but most probably both.
+It is ok, we all have to think about development as dangerous journey full of pitfalls, rather then walk in the sunshine.
+[See nice video from mpj about this topic](https://www.youtube.com/watch?v=6LERX0pLZfs&t=1s )